certtools/intelmq-tutorial/lesson-2.md

 ## Familiarization with the VM

 * how to read the web page on the VM
+* Does the internet connection work in the VM?

 ## Familiarization - where can I find what?
 A short walk-through the directory structure